State of Michigan Programs

 Michigan Youth Opportunities Initiative (MYOI)

-A partnership of foundation and Dept. of Human Services works to improve outcomes for foster youth as they age out of care.
+A partnership of foundation and Department of Health & Human Services to improve outcomes for foster youth as they age out of care.
 Focus is on: education, employment, housing, transportation, health and social and community engagement.